joshbegley/nyt-latest/README.md

 `Readers view “white male rage,” a “country awash in guns” and Asian women trafficked as sex workers as factors in the rampage.`\
 https://nytimes.com/2021/03/18/opinion/letters/georgia-spa-shootings-asians.html?searchResultPosition=6

-**Europe’s Drug Regulator Says AstraZeneca Vaccine Is Safe, but Adds a Warning Label**\
+**Europe’s Drug Regulator Says AstraZeneca Vaccine Is Safe**\
-`Millions of people have received the shot without safety problems.
-The European Medicines Agency found it did not increase blood clots, but warned doctors to watch for possible rare abnormal bleeding.`\
+`The European Medicines Agency will add a label to the shot, warning doctors to watch for possible rare, abnormal bleeding in the brain.
+But it found that the vaccine does not increase blood clots.`\
 https://nytimes.com/2021/03/18/world/europe/astrazeneca-vaccine-europe.html?searchResultPosition=7

 **Cologne Catholic Church Failed in Handling Sex Abuse Claims, Report Finds**\